Hurricane Irma's storm path: What you should know

 "This hurricane has the potential to be a major event for the East Coast.
 It also has the potential to significantly strain FEMA and other governmental resources occurring so quickly on the heels of (Hurricane) Harvey," Evan Myers, chief operating officer of AccuWeather, said in a statement.

-And while its impact on the continental U.S. is still uncertain, Florida Gov. Scott already declared a state of emergency Monday in all 67 counties in order to ensure “local governments have ample time, resources and flexibility to get prepared for this dangerous storm.”

-“In Florida, we always prepare for the worst and hope for the best and while the exact path of Irma is not absolutely known at this time, we cannot afford to not be prepared,” Scott said.
+AS IRMA ARRIVES, ANIMALS ARE HAULED OFF TO JAIL – FOR PROTECTION

+Georgia officials declared a state of emergency in all 159 counties on Sunday in preparation for Tropical Storm Irma after the National Weather Service issued a tropical storm warning in Atlanta – for the first time in the city’s history.

-South Carolina Gov. McMaster also declared a state of emergency ahead of the storm.
+South Carolina and North Carolina also declared states of emergency ahead of the storm.

-On Thursday, Georgia Gov. Nathan Deal ordered a mandatory evacuation starting on Saturday from the state's Atlantic coast.
-That includes the city of Savannah.

-Deal's order authorizes about 5,000 Georgia National Guard members to be on active duty to help people respond and recover.

 Georgia hasn't been hit by a hurricane with winds Category 3 or higher since 1898.